 Gaming is one of the oldest forms of recreation.
 Indian gaming existed long before Europeans settled in America.
 Not only did Europeans bring new games to the New World, but Native Americans had traditional games still played today, such as the Kumeyaay game of Peõn.
 Large-scale tribal government gaming, mainly in the form of Bingo, predated the federal Indian Gaming Regulatory Act (IGRA) by about 10 years.
-The U.S. Supreme Court, in 1987, recognized the right of American Indian tribal governments to run gaming, ruling that states had no Constitutional authority to prohibit or regulate gaming on Indian land if such gaming is permitted outside the reservation for any other purpose (California v.
+In 1987, the U.S. Supreme Court recognized the right of American Indian tribal governments to run gaming, ruling that states had no Constitutional authority to prohibit or regulate gaming on Indian land if such gaming is permitted outside the reservation for any other purpose (California v.
 Cabazon).
 Congress confirmed the statutory basis for this Constitutional right when it passed IGRA in 1988.

 On September 10, 1999, fifty-eight (58) tribal governments signed tribal-state compacts with Governor Gray Davis.
-The compacts were signed by the Secretary of the Interior Bruce Babbitt, and printed in the Federal Register on May16, 2000.
+The compacts were signed by Secretary of the Interior Bruce Babbitt and printed in the Federal Register on May 16, 2000.
 Since September of 1999, eight additional tribes have signed tribal-state gaming compacts, bringing the total number of compacts in California to 66.

 For the first time in United States history, the compacts negotiated between the California tribal governments and the state of California included a provision for revenue sharing with non-gaming tribes.
 Annual payments from gaming tribes to non-gaming tribes and those with fewer than 350 slot machines are expected to eventually reach $1 million per year, per tribe.
 From the first distribution on July 1, 2000 through December 31, 2004, a total of $132 million have been distributed to tribes without gaming compacts with the state.